Pazi made haste to cross the street, but her brother's hold prevented it.

 Pazi beamed up at Vixen.
 "I'm good!" she responded.
 "You're coming with us, right?"

-The older of the two nodded.
+The older of them nodded.
 "Of course!" she said.
 "Both me and Lev."

 "Yeah," Vixen interrupted. "'Cause he's a big jerk!"
 In perfect synchronization with her words, her fist whacked her buddy in the shoulder.